sirspudd/chaos-reins/_posts/2020-11-15-pci-express-passthrough.md

 * PCIE pass-through is lovely; who does not want Windows as an appliance; a Windows guest gremlin confined to a box where is can serve the only purpose Windows has every served; a life support system for games from the last 30 years.
 * It is easy to incur overhead when you try to set up PCIE pass-through; you better enjoy tinkering, because you will be doing a lot of it
-* libvirt enlightenments made a large difference to idle CPU usage consumption
+* libvirt enlightenments made a large difference to idle CPU usage consumption; I can't actually possibly overstress this.
+I played through the whole of the Witcher 3 without the relevant enlightenments enabled, and now when I used my Windows VM it feels like a whole new beast.
+There is a night and day difference.
+Don't fuck up/neglect your timer system.

 # Introduction